bitcoin-dot-org/Bitcoin.org/_includes/guide_p2p_network.md

 of active nodes by scanning the network; others provide static DNS seeds that are updated manually and are more likely to provide IP addresses for inactive nodes.
-In either case, nodes are added to the DNS seed if they run on the default Bitcoin ports of 8333 for Mainnet or 18333 for Testnet.
+In either case, nodes are added to the DNS seed if they run on the default Bitcoin ports of 8333 for mainnet or 18333 for testnet.

 <!-- paragraph below based on Greg Maxwell's email in
      http://comments.gmane.org/gmane.comp.bitcoin.devel/5378 -->